 The \$361.9 million of proceeds received from the issuance of the Convertible Notes were initially allocated between long-term debt (the liability component) at \$261.9 million, and additional paid-in-capital, (the equity component) at \$100.0 million, within the consolidated balance sheet.
 The fair value of the liability component was measured using rates determined for similar debt instruments without a conversion feature.
 The carrying amount of the equity component, representing the conversion option, was determined by deducting the fair value of the liability component from the aggregate face value of the Convertible Notes.
 If we or the note holders elect not to settle the debt through conversion, we must settle the Convertible Notes at face value.
-Therefore, the liability component will be accreted up to the face value of the Convertible Notes, which will result in additional non-cash interest expense being recognized within the consolidated statements of operations through the Convertible Notes maturity date (see Note 9, "Interest Costs" for additional information).
-The effective interest rate on the Convertible Notes, including accretion of the notes to par and debt issuance cost amortization, was approximately 11.5% for the year ended December 31, 2015.
+Therefore, the liability component will be accreted up to the face value of the Convertible Notes, which will result in additional non-cash interest expense being recognized within the consolidated statements of operations through the Convertible Notes to par and debt issuance cost amortization, was approximately 11.5% for the year ended December 31, 2015.
 The equity component will not be remeasured as long as it continues to meet the conditions for equity classification.